 Physically More Healthy and Happy

 By looking at the head balance and feeling the first cervical vertebrae, I can usually predict which hip will have less range of motion.
-Additionally for dogs, we’ve seen the veterinarian turn the paws upside down, conscious proprioception positive, this improves about 95 % after the spinal alignment..
-Then using positive CP reflex… noticing how the top line muscular is being abnormally contracted.
-Lastly, I observe the shoulder and if it is restricted from the normal range of motion.
-After the alignment of the skull and atlas vertebrae, there is an immediate change/relaxation for the topline musculature.
+Additionally for dogs, we’ve seen the veterinarian turn the paws upside down, conscious proprioception positive, this improves about 95 % after the spinal alignment.
+After the alignment of the skull and atlas vetebrae, there is an immediate change/ relaxation of the back muscles.
 The pelvis moves freely and the shoulders have ease of normal range of motion.
-I pay attention to all angels of the anatomy and use only the right momentum that is needed for the adjustment to occur.
+I pay attention to all angles of the anatomy and use only the right momentum that is needed for the adjustment to occur.
 The result is a much healthier and happier pet.